pavangk7/gcc-2.0-user-documentation/access-cloud-console-from-cmp.md

 > \[WIP -- TBC later\]

-To approve the request as Tenant Manager:
+To approve the request as Tenant Manager

 -   Login to CMP